kibo-money/kibo/README.md

   - By not relying on any third-party dependencies besides price APIs (which are and should be very common and easy to update)
   - By **NOT** doing address labelling/tagging (which means **NO** exchange or any other individual address tracking), for that please use [mempool.space](https://mempool.space) or any other tool

+## Brand

+- Name: Willing to change if someone thinks of something better !
+- Logo: Most likely a placeholder

 ## Proof of Work

 Aka: Previous iterations